Modifications Of Divorce Agreements

-To modify child custody or support orders, there must be a significant change in circumstances of at least one of the parties or the children.
+To modify custody agreements or support orders, there must be a significant change in circumstances of at least one of the parties or the children.
 It is not enough to decide that you are unhappy with the current arrangements.

 Valid reasons to request a custody or visitation modification may include:

 - A child wanting to live with the other parent

 - A parent is relocating for a new job

 - The death of the primary parent

 - A parent being in jail or otherwise unfit